Leadership and management

 Sounds pretty good, honestly.

 So, how do you handle them?
-Well, in her LinkedIn Learning course Coaching Employees Through Difficult Situations, Elizabeth McLeod explains.
+In her LinkedIn Learning course, Coaching Employees Through Difficult Situations, Elizabeth McLeod explains what you can do if you find yourself managing someone with a big ego.

 Want to learn how to coach other types of difficult employees?
 Watch Lisa and Elizabeth McLeod’s full course, Coaching Employees Through Difficult Situations.